All business owners and project managers want to improve communication amidst their team, right?

 Needless to say, Trello also tracks your teams’ files and tasks — all from the convenience of one place.
 Plus, you can integrate all manner of apps with your Trello account.
 This works wonders for improving its overall functionality.

-It has a built-in ‘Butler’ automation tool that you can add to your boards.
-This stops your team accidentally duplicating tasks and ensures daily tasks are displayed on the correct boards — automatically.
+It has a built-in ‘Butler’ agile automation tool that you can add to your Trello board.
+This stops your team accidentally duplicating tasks and ensures daily tasks are displayed on the correct boards — automatically (without having to manually move tasks).

-Trello is supported by Windows, Android, Mac, web-based, iPhone, and iPad and is used by small, medium and large businesses and freelancers — so there’s a good chance you’ll be able to use Trello in some capacity.
+Trello software and management app is supported by Windows, Android, Mac, web-based, iPhone, and iPad and is used by small, medium and large businesses (Trello Business Class) and freelancers — so there’s a good chance you’ll be able to use Trello in some capacity.

 Not to mention, Trello’s website has some great blogs, including “How to Stop Thinking About Work (Even When The Workday Is Over), “Top Tips and Tricks For Setting Up Your Trello Team Toolkit” — So, be sure to give these a read.